Birmingham Children's Hospital

 Birmingham Children's Hospital is a specialist children's hospital located in Birmingham, England.
 The hospital provides a range of specialist services and operates the Child and Adolescent Mental Health Services (CAMHS) for the city.
-The service operates as part of Birmingham Women's and Children's NHS Foundation Trust, whose CEO is Sarah-Jane Marsh.
+The service operates as part of Birmingham Women's and Children's NHS Foundation Trust.

 History

 The hospital was founded by Thomas Pretious Heslop as the Birmingham and Midland Free Hospital for Sick Children at 138–9 Steelhouse Lane in 1862.
 It moved to a new site on Ladywood Middleway in 1917.

 In March 1986, a charity concert was held called "Heart Beat 86" at the nearby National Exhibition Centre, featuring George Harrison, which raised money for the hospital.

-In October 1998 the hospital returned to Steelhouse Lane, to the buildings previously used by the Birmingham General Hospital, as the Diana, Princess of Wales Children's Hospital - in honour of Diana, Princess of Wales, who had died the year before.
+In October 1998 the hospital returned to Steelhouse Lane, to the buildings previously used by the Birmingham General Hospital, as the Diana, Princess of Wales Children's Hospital – in honour of Diana, Princess of Wales, who had died the year before.
 The opening ceremony was carried out by the Queen.

 In 2007, a new extension designed by RPS Group was opened.
 The extension created a burns unit, one of three such centres of excellence in the country.
 As well as this, it established an outpatients department, a neonatal ward, a burns operating theatre, as well as additional classrooms for the Education Centre, allowing children to continue their education whilst undergoing medium to long-term care in the hospital.